Table of Contents

 The emeralds were part of the loot during the Spanish conquest in the 16th century as the Incas had been using this precious stone for 500 years back then.
 It was used in their jewelry, religious rituals, and other ceremonies.

-The lost riches of Incas have fascinated many archaeologists, explorers, and treasure-seekers.
+The lost riches of the Incas have fascinated many archaeologists, explorers, and treasure-seekers.
 Among them was Barth Blake in 1886 who found ‘golden vases full of emeralds.’
 Blake wrote that he could not move it on his own, so he took what he could carry and left the site with a plan to return after raising funds for the expedition; however, Blake just disappeared and those who attempted to trace his steps to the lost emeralds also faced their demise.

 The Colombian Emeralds

-Archaeologists believed that Colombian natives traded and mined the emeralds as early as 1000 BC; however, upon the arrival of the Spanish in 1499, the Spanish invaders took over the mining areas and reduced its natives to slavery.
+Archaeologists believed that Colombian natives traded and mined the emeralds as early as 1000 BC; however, upon the arrival of the Spanish in 1499, the Spanish invaders took over the mining areas and reduced their natives to slavery.
 It was reported that the extracted emeralds were used for European royalty, nobles, and aristocrats.

-After the Colombian independence in 1810, the Colombian government reclaimed control of the emerald mines and started the mining privatization; however, a Green War erupted as the Colombian drug cartel penetrated the industry.
+After the Colombian independence in 1810, the Colombian government reclaimed control of the emerald mines and started mining privatization; however, a Green War erupted as the Colombian drug cartel penetrated the industry.
 The war did not last, albeit thousands of lives were lost, as the Emerald Czar, Victor Carranza, struck a peace deal in 1990.

 Since then, multinational companies and other foreign investors have proliferated in the Colombian mining industry alongside the continuous and stronger efforts to establish and maintain stricter rules and regulations including transparency and the elimination of violence and social injustices to make the industry more viable and its image more marketable to today’s social-conscious consumers.